2022 FIFA World Cup: Group E

 Group E began with Japan facing 2014 champions Germany.
-After an early penalty kick was converted by Germany's İlkay Gündoğan, Japan scored two second-half goals by Ritsu Dōan and Takuma Asano in a 2–1 upset win.
+After an early penalty kick was converted by Germany's İlkay Gündoğan, Japan scored two second-half goals by Ritsu Dōan and Takuma Asano in a 2–1 win.
 In the second group match, Spain defeated Costa Rica 7–0.
 First-half goals by Dani Olmo, Marco Asensio, and Ferran Torres were followed by goals by Gavi, Carlos Soler, Alvaro Morata, and a second by Torres.
 This was the largest defeat in a World Cup since Portugal's victory over North Korea in the 2010 event by the same scoreline.
 Costa Rica defeated Japan 1–0, with Keysher Fuller scoring with Costa Rica's first shot on target of the tournament.
 Germany and Spain drew 1–1, with Álvaro Morata scoring for Spain and Niclas Füllkrug scoring for Germany.
 Morata scored the opening goal for Spain against Japan as they controlled the first half of the match.
-Japan equalised on Ritsu Doan before a second goal by Kaoru Mitoma was heavily investigated by VAR for the ball being out of play.
+Japan equalised on Ritsu Doan before a second goal by Ao Tanaka was heavily investigated by VAR for the ball potentially being out of play.
 The goal was awarded, and Japan won the group following a 2–1 win.
+Disputes over the VAR's call was only settled when the Associated Press released an iconic bird's eye photo of the ball after the match.
 Serge Gnabry scored on ten minutes for Germany against Costa Rica and they led until half-time.
 Germany required a win, and for Japan to not win their match, or for both teams to win their matches by a combined goal difference of at least 9 goals, to qualify.
 In the second half, goals by Yeltsin Tejeda and Juan Vargas gave Costa Rica a 2–1 lead, which would have qualified them into the knockout stages ahead of Spain.
 Germany scored three further goals—two by Kai Havertz and a goal by Niclas Fullkrug, ending in a 4–2 win for Germany—which was not enough to qualify them for the final stages.
+This was the second time in a row that the four-time champions failed to progress past the group stages.
 Japan won the group ahead of Spain.